-Table 2 provides details regarding the 2018 and 2017 performance of Growth Income Investment portfolio.
+Table 2 provides details regarding the 2020 and 2019 performance of Growth Income Investment portfolio.
 The table provides a comparison of Market Growth and the Weighted Average Yield to Maturity (WAYM).
 The growth portfolio can be affected positively and negatively from market conditions.
-As you can see above, the December 2018 Market Growth experienced a decline over 2017 (1.92% versus 10.42%).
-However, as of May 1, 2019, the market rebounded, resulting in a 10.41% market growth, and growth continues to be solid, with earnings expected to continue to improve.
+As you can see above, though the market was significantly impacted by the Covid-19 pandemic, by the end of 2020 the market did experience a modest increase.